ertugruldmr/BikeSharingCountRegression/readme.md

 - The performance of the model is evaluated using several __metrics__, including _MaxError_, _MeanAbsoluteError_, _MeanAbsolutePercentageError_, _MSE_, _RMSE_, _MAE_, _R2_, _ExplainedVariance_ and other imbalanced regression metrics.

 #### __Overview__
-- This project involves building a machine learning model to predict the purchase amounts based on number of 17 features.
+- This project involves building a machine learning model to predictpredict the rented bike counts based on number of 17 features.
 8 features are categorical and 9 features are numerical.
 The dataset contains 17379 records.
 The models selected according to model tuning results, the progress optimized respectively the previous tune results.
 The project uses Python and several popular libraries such as Pandas, NumPy, Scikit-learn.

 #### __Demo__